muahmad-hub/Alumni-Website/README.md

 - The algorithm completes when the page rank scores converge below a given threshold or when the maximum iteration limit is reached to avoid exhausting the system
 - A damping factor is also used to ensure that the algorithm doesn't get stuck in a local loop as it adds a small probability that the random surfer will restart at the target user
 - Once completed, each user has a Personalized PageRank score, which is a probability distribution that represents the likelihood of landing on that node from the target user.
 Higher-ranked nodes are more relevant to the target user
+### Optimising the Algorithm
+- Though the implementation of the algorithm was correct.
+It was computaionally naive, in the sense that there were too many redundant databse queries and no memeory optimization.
+- After researching for different ways algorithms are made efficient for production and made a list of methods to improve my algorithm:
+    - **Batch processing:** instead of constantly calling and looping over users and calling a specific function, I could process all the data at once
+    - **Cache the data:** Instead of querying the database every time specific data is needed, it is more efficient to query the database once and then cache the data.
+This significantly reduces the number of queries made
+    - **Memory Optimization:** Instead of storing full objects in variables, it is better to store integers or strings like IDs.
+Additionally, using `__slots__` when defining classes also reduces memory usage as it limits storing the data to only those attributes specified.
+    - **Algorithm Pruning:** Instead of allowing the algorithm to run infinitely and exhaust the system, I should have used pruning to set a limit to how deep the algorithm goes.
+Furthermore, in A* search I could limit the number of users in the frontier and exit once a set number of top users below the threshold are found.
+    - **Vectorization:** Using numpy for mathematical operations is highly effective as it is done under the hood in C. Numpy arrays are also contiguous (they are stored in a continuous sequence without any gaps)
+> For a more detailed walkthrough of the optimization, see my [Dev Log and Learning Journal](docs/dev_logs.md#date-august-8--9) for August 8 & 9.
 ## AI Skill & Goal Classifier (BERT + SVM)
 - Instead of comparing literal skills and goals in the recommendation engine, I decided to build a supervised learning model which will classify both of them into categories using semantic embeddings from BERT with SVM for classification
 - I intially though of using an unsupervised learning model.
 However, using a supervised learning model would allow for better evaluation of results and allow me to define the categories